 These arguments give theoretical and empirical support for the relationship between Psychological Empowerment and Job Satisfaction; Psychological Empowerment and Job Related Stress; and Job Satisfaction and Job Related Stress.
 The proposed model (Figure 1.1.) shows the hypothesized relationship, both direct and mediating, between the three variables: Psychological Empowerment, Job Satisfaction and Job Related Stress.
-In other words, an attempt is made in the present study to find out whether there is any positive relationship between the overall construct of Psychological Empowerment and Job Satisfaction; whether there is a negative relationship between Psychological Empowerment and Job Satisfaction and Job Related Stress; and whether there is a negative relationship between Job Satisfaction and Job Related Stress.
-This study also attempts to find out the mediating effect of Job Satisfaction in the relationship between Psychological Empowerment and Job Related Stress.
+In other words, an attempt is made in the present study to find out whether there is any positive relationship between the overall construct of Psychological Empowerment and Job Satisfaction; whether there is a negative relationship between Psychological Empowerment and Job Satisfaction; whether there is a negative relationship between Psychological Empowerment and Job Satisfaction in the relationship between Psychological Empowerment and Job Satisfaction in the relationship between Psychological Empowerment and Job Satisfaction in the relationship between Psychological Empowerment and Job Satisfaction in the relationship between Psychological Empowerment and Job Satisfaction in the relationship between Psychological Empowerment and Job Satisfaction in the relationship between Psychological Empowerment and Job Satisfaction in the relationship between Psychological Empowerment and Job Satisfaction in the relationship between Psychological Empowerment and Job Satisfaction in the relationship between Psychological Empowerment and Job Related Stress.